 All staff and volunteers at the school are given an Induction briefing which outlines the school’s safeguarding, health and safety and radicalisation procedures.
 They are also asked to read and familiarise themselves with school policies.
 We ask that anyone working in the school turn mobile phones to silent and do not refer to them when working with children.

-Mrs Sturgeon is the e-safety lead and has completed the Suffolk County Council e-safety training course.
+Mrs Sturgeon and Mrs. Oates are the e-safety leads and have completed the Suffolk County Council e-safety training course.
 Our school website has links to sites that offer advice and information about on-line safety.
 We recommend that you visit these sites regularly for the most up to date advice.

 If you would like support or advice on any safeguarding issues you can contact any of our staff or our safeguarding leads.

 To view the safeguarding policy please visit the Tilian website.